jerryneedell/m0_temperature_logger/README.md

 Note: make sure you have CircuitPython 2.0.0 or above on your device!

 2.0.0 was released 9/12/2017, so if you bought your board before or around that time there’s a good chance it needs updating.
 Download the update and follow the instructions on the 2.0.0 release page.

+This example should work on all the M0 boards using D0 for the switch and the LED on D13.
+Of course you can modifiy thos settings as desired to use a differnt pin or to use a neopixel.

+On the Circuit Playground express, you can change the code to use the "slide switch" by replacing all reference to "D0" to "SLIDE_SWITCH" or equivalently "D7".
+Also note taht on the Circuit PlayGround Express the pad for pin "D0" is the one labled "A6/RX".

 Getting the temperature
 One of the new packages included in 2.0.0 is microcontroller.cpu.temperature: this gives you the temperature (in Celsius) of the board’s CPU.
 It isn’t as accurate as a TMP36 or DHT22, since it’s the temperature of the CPU, not the ambient air, but it’s pretty close!